Michael S. Bernick: The Autism Job Club

-Bernick has been involved since 2004 in a series of projects involving adults on the autistic spectrum.
-He was part of teams developing programs for persons with autism at California State University East Bay and at William Jessup University.
-He helped develop The Specialists Guild, employing persons with autism in software testing, and the Autism Job Club, for building extra-governmental autism employment networks.
+Bernick has been involved since 2004 in a series of employment initiatives involving adults on the autistic spectrum.
+He was part of launching the neurodiversity programs at California State University East Bay and at William Jessup University.
+He helped develop The Specialists Guild and the Aascend Job Club, a vehicle for mutual support among job seekers.

-He has published two volumes on employment for adults with developmental and neurological differences.
+He has written two books on employment for adults with developmental and neurological differences.
 The Autism Job Club: The Neurodiverse Workforce in the New Normal of Employment (2015) sets out the individual and collective strategies for increasing employment among adults on the autistic spectrum.
 The Autism Full Employment Act (2021) discusses the next stages of jobs for adults with autism, ADHD, and other learning and mental health differences.
-A third volume in this series is scheduled for 2024.

-Transit Village Movement
+BART Board and the Transit Village Movement

-In 1988 Bernick was elected to the board of directors of the Bay Area Rapid Transit (BART) rail system and soon began to note the lack of land development linked to rail.
+In 1988 Bernick was elected to the board of directors of the Bay Area Rapid Transit (BART) rail system.
+He soon noted the lack of land development in the Bay Area that was linked to the rail system.
 With UC Berkeley Professor Robert Cervero, he established a research center at UC Berkeley focused on the link between land use and transit, and together they published a series of articles leading to their 1996 book, Transit Villages in the 21st Century.
 The book helped to develop and popularize the transit village concept.
 Bernick served on the BART Board for eight years.